 KT (Katherine Tesch) originally hails from Wisconsin where she studied ballet as a child, and as an adult, graduated from UW-Milwaukee with a BFA in Dance.
 She traveled to, and lived in many corners of the world including Turkey, Australia and Japan.
 After settling in the Bay Area in 2006, KT flourished as a fire performer and invested in passing the art of dance on to children and adults as a teacher.
 Currently, she is further her education investment at the SRJC, studying Kinesiology and child development.
 UPside is a serendipitous and welcomed delight to work and continue to perform.
 KT’s has danced with UPside since 2015.

-Melissa Emilie Paris (Guest choreography ‘Anatomy of Happiness), originally from Southern California, has trained and performed all over the country in various styles of dance with multiple dance companies and theatre houses.
+Melissa Emilie Paris, originally from Southern California, has trained and performed all over the country in various styles of dance with multiple dance companies and theatre houses.
 Her first professional job was at the age of sixteen as a Flying Angel at the Crystal Cathedral in Garden Grove, California where she stayed for an additional three years as a company dance member.
 She fell in love with musical theatre and was in numerous shows throughout Southern California, leading her to New York.
 Melissa realized that her love for dance and passion for performing needed a stronger financial backbone and pursue her inner nerd.
 She has her Bachelor of Science in Wine and Viticulture from Cal Poly, San Luis Obispo.
 Melissa was folded into UPside and the Healdsburg Community immediately after arriving as a laboratory technician at Mauritson Wines.
 Shortly after the debut of ‘all. things.
 PAPER’, her next adventure begins in Marlborough, New Zealand where she will be working her second international harvest.
 Melissa has danced with UPside since 2015.